Today Disney released a sneak peek of a new song from Frozen 2 called “Into the Unknown” and it’s everything we’ve ever wanted!

 “Into the Unknown” Lyrics

-Here are the lyrics to the song “Into the Unknown”, sung by Queen Elsa herself:
+Here are the lyrics to the song “Into the Unknown”, which is sung by Elsa:

 Every day’s a little harder, as I feel my power grow